bitshares/dev.bitshares.works/source/tutorials/trn_construct_transaction.md

 - Available Operation Types: [typedef fc::static_variant<.... >](https://bitshares.org/doxygen/group__operations.html#ga0d0e4b3acdc5551c9e1f0ac0d11fce40)

-In practise, each operation has to pay a fee, and hence, each operation has to carry a `fee` member.
+In practice, each operation has to pay a fee, and hence, each operation has to carry a `fee` member.
 When crafting a transaction, you now have the choice between either defining each fee for your operations individually, or you use `set_fees_on_builder_transaction` that sets the fee for each operation automatically to the chosen asset.

 ***